solowiejmaciej/NotificationService/src/EventsConsumer/README.md

 # EventsConsumer

-Consumes notification events posted to Azure Service Bus Queue
+Consumes notification events posted to RabbitMQ

 ## Features

 - RabbitMQ
-- Uses NotificationService to post notification to user
+- Uses NotificationService to send notification to user
 - HealthCheck on **/health** endpoint

 # Built With